-

 Chop the fish and sprinkle evenly over the pastry case.

-Cover with the bechamel sauce mixture and return to the oven for 40 minutes.
+Cover with the bechamel sauce mixture and return to the oven for another 40 minutes.
 Serve warm.
 Serves 6.

 |